Biosystems-Analytics-Lab/shellcast/README.md

 # ShellCast
 ShellCast is a Python Flask web application that helps North Carolina shellfish growers make harvesting decisions based on predicted rainfall.
 The live production version of the app can be found at [https://go.ncsu.edu/shellcast](https://go.ncsu.edu/shellcast).
+A public version of this repository is also available at https://github.com/Biosystems-Analytics-Lab/shellcast.

 ## Table of Contents